 . . . to Jesus the Mediator of the new covenant . . .
 (NKJV) Hebrews 12:24

 The Old Testament dietary laws were given by God to the nation of Israel for two reasons.
-Those who are interested the Mosaic dietary laws are listed in Leviticus 11 and Deuteronomy 14.
-The only reason given in the Old Testament for the dietary laws was to separate the Israelites from the nations around them.
+Those who are interested in the Mosaic dietary laws are listed in Leviticus 11 and Deuteronomy 14.
+The primary reason given in the Old Testament for the dietary laws was to separate the Israelites from the nations around them.

 You are therefore to make a distinction between the clean animal and the unclean, and between the unclean bird and the clean; and you shall not make yourselves detestable by animal or by bird or by anything that creeps on the ground, which I have separated for you as unclean.
 Thus you are to be holy to Me, for I the LORD am holy; and I have set you apart from the peoples to be Mine.
 (NASB) Leviticus 20:25-26

 But there is also another important reason.
 The laws helped to minimize the spread of disease.
 There is a fascinating book written about the benefits of these dietary laws entitled “None of These Diseases.”
 Here is a quote from this book.